Pablogarciag02/Social-Network-API/README.md

 SOFTWARE.

 ## Features
--Sign in and log in
+-Full routes for Users and Thoughts
--Individiual sessions for each user
+-Individual Friend list for each user
--The ability to view personal uploads and uploads from other people -Deployed in heroku
+-Individiual thoughts for each user
--Connected to a database
+-individual reactions for each thought

 ## Contribution
 Feel free to fork and use this project for your personal use.
 Or if you want to make it better you can ask for a pull request